 That’s not just talk.
 When staff brought to city council a progress report earlier this year, Bosse took a red pencil to the rulebook and thereby sent the message that it’s pedal-to-metal time when it comes to preparing the community for anything.
 And that was before coronavirus was a thing.

 When Beverly Hills city council adopted an urgency ordinance on March 16th to imposes a moratorium on evictions for non-payment of rent and for any no-fault reason it couldn’t have taken the rent stabilization division of community development by surprise: deputy director Helen Morales was one of the few staffers in the chamber for the tele-meeting.
 Two days later a link to the ordinance and a brief paragraph describing it was posted on the rent stabilization website.

 Given the urgency behind the moratorium it seemed like two days was a long time to wait.
 And given the complexity of the ordinance some guidance from the rent stabilization division would be helpful.
 Now, one week later, we are still waiting on that guidance.
 Other cities that enacted the moratorium have provided useful, detailed guidance.
-Los Angeles has posted guidance with a FAQ section.
+Los Angeles has posted an eviction protection fact sheet.
 San Francisco provides step-by-step instructions.
 West Hollywood provides a fact sheet and a useful template for a letter to the landlord.